mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### Most support escalation can happpen asynchronously

-I try to give the team as much autonomy as possible.
-I want them to feel empowered to make their own decisions.
+Six people work at TinyPilot in addition to me.
+I try to give the team as much autonomy as possible, as I want them to feel [empowered to make their own decisions](/solo-developer-year-4/#good-leadership-means-helping-teammates-grow).

 At the same time, I want to make sure they feel comfortable asking me for help when they get stuck, so I say that anyone can always escalate issues or questions to me.

 But I was finding that escalation was quickly becoming a source of stress for me.
 For a while, I thought that was just the nature of esclating issues.
 I'm only seeing the really tough customer questions, so they're going to feel more stressful.
 But thinking about it more, I realized there were ways for me to reduce the stress.